Thanks for your interest in working with Chicago Children’s Choir.

 Compensation & Benefits

-Competitive salary with benefits for full-time employees including paid vacation, medical, dental and life insurance, as well as tax-deferred retirement plan.
+Competitive salary with benefits for full-time employees including paid vacation, medical, dental and life insurance, as well as a tax-deferred retirement plan.

 How to Apply